RamyaRadhakrishnakumar/FingerPrintReader/index.md

 **Welcome to my blog on FingerPrint sensor:)**

 ### Things to be worked on down the lane
-1.Group placard and a 30sec script.
+1. Group placard and a 30sec script.
-2.Make my finger print sensor function on my PCB.
+2. Make my finger print sensor function on my PCB.
-3.Put together the video,progress report and the hardware together.
+3. Put together the video,progress report and the hardware together.
-4.Demo the project and get remarks from the peer.
+4. Demo the project and get remarks from the peer.
-5.Depending on the review make final changes.
+5. Depending on the review make final changes.